danielwidhiarto/Draxlorant-Store/README.md

 1. **Clone the repository**: Clone this repository to your local machine using `git clone https://github.com/danielwidhiarto/Draxlorant-Store.git`.

-2. **Install dependencies: Navigate to the project directory and install the required dependencies by running `pip install -r requirements.txt`.
+2. **Install dependencies**: Navigate to the project directory and install the required dependencies by running `pip install -r requirements.txt`.

-3. **Configure Bot Token: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.
+3. **Configure Bot Token**: Get a bot token from the [Discord Developer Portal](https://discord.com/developers/applications) and configure it in the `config.json` file.

 4. **Valuable API Key**: Get an API key from the [Riot Games Developer Portal](https://developer.riotgames.com/) and configure it in the `config.json` file.